 “…shines a light on the countless beliefs that starve people of happiness and contentment with their bodies, and themselves.”

 ★★★★★ — Michelle Stanton,

 Here are 4 reasons why you shouldn’t adopt mindful eating for weight loss.

 If you adopt any lifestyle behaviour with the intention of losing weight, it is still a diet.

 Diet mentality will remain so long as there is a glimmer of hope for weight loss.

 Diet mentality is any thinking that there is a right way to eat or belief that there are food rules to follow for good health or to meet an accepted ideal of body weight, shape or size.

-The above may seem harmless, however, it is diet mentality that causes us to restrict and deprive, trust others expertise over our own bodies, or ourselves.
-It is diet mentality that leads to must-achieve and all-or-nothing mentality, and is the source of guilt and shame that keep us in a cycle of diet after diet.
+The above may seem harmless.
+However, it is diet mentality that causes us to restrict and deprive, trust other’s expertise over our own bodies or ourselves.
+It is diet mentality that leads to a must-achieve and an all-or-nothing mentality; and is the source of guilt and shame that keep us in a cycle of diet after diet.

-If you’d like to learn more of the harm of diet menatlity I encourage you to download the free chapter from Joyful Eating, Debunk the Diet Myth.
+If you’d like to learn more about the harm of diet mentality, I encourage you to download the free chapter from Joyful Eating, Debunk the Diet Myth.

 — TWO —